-For one, content is what customers want when searching.
+- First, content is what customers want when searching.
 Regardless of what they’re looking for, it’s content that provides it.
 And the more of it you publish, the higher your chance for greater search visibility.

-But also, search engines use content to determine how to rank a page.
+- Also, search engines use content to determine how to rank a page.
 It’s the idea of relevance between a page and a person’s search query that we talked about earlier.

 While crawling a page, they determine its topic.
 Analyzing elements like page length or its structure helps them assess its quality.
 Based on this information, search algorithms can match a person’s query with pages they consider the most relevant to it.